Meltartica/Meltartica/README.md

 ### 👋 Welcome to My World

-> “Life is an interesting experience, take your time to discover your potential.”

 Thanks for stopping by!
 I'm **Win**, a passionate Computer Engineering student from De La Salle University - Manila.
+Before we continue, I'd like to share a short quote that motivates me every day.

+> “Life is an interesting experience, take your time to discover your potential.”

-My GitHub is a collection of academic projects, personal projects, and collaborative efforts that reflect my growth in the world of tech.
-Feel free to check out my stars since you might find repositories you also like!
+My GitHub is a **[collection](https://github.com/Meltartica?tab=repositories)** of academic projects, personal projects, and collaborative efforts that reflect my growth in the world of tech.
+Feel free to check out my **[starred](https://github.com/Meltartica?tab=stars)** repositories — you might find something you like too!

 ---